mschuldt/ga-tools/README.md

 ## Use with Greenarrays evalboard

-To load code into the target chip via port A, or into the host chip via port C, use the async bootstream:
+To load code into the target chip via port A, or into the host chip via port C, use the '708' boot stream:
-`ga FILE.ga --port /dev/ttyUSB0 --bootstream async`
+`ga FILE.ga --port /dev/ttyUSB0 --bootstream 708`

-To load code into the target chip via port A, use the async-target
+To load code into the target chip via port A, use the '708-300' boot stream:
-bootstream:
-`ga FILE.ga --port /dev/ttyUSB0 --bootstream async-target`
+`ga FILE.ga --port /dev/ttyUSB0 --bootstream 708-300`

 ## Disabling optimization
 The `--disable-0-opt` option prevents compiling '0' as 'dup dup or'.